yunhanref/yunhanref/README.md

-## ML Engineer / Low-Level Software Architect
+## ML Engineering Student / Low-Level Software Architect
 I'm an AI & ML engineering student on the ML track with a parallel career as a low-level systems architect.
 I combine low-level software with deep engineering to build AI systems.